PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 ## Prerequisites

 To successfully implement this solution, you will need:
-1. Azure Subscription: Access to Azure services, including Azure AI Studio and Dataverse.
+1. Azure Subscription: Access to Azure AI for configuring the Llama model.
 2. Copilot Studio: Access to copilot studio to build custom copilots.
 3. Dataverse Environment: Structured and accessible sales data within Dataverse.